| The London Symphony OrchestraThe 1995 CD has a completely new mix (where previously inaudible parts can be heard for

 and I hated not having it on CD before now.
 (It's even better on Orchestral Favorites, where the smaller ensemble fits

+the music better.)
 I think this reissue is completely successful.
 Gratuitous commentary: I understand that

 the original LSO CD now becomes the "LSO Sampler".
 To call